 To lighten the load on MySQL and speed up your shop, Magento offers flat tables.
 For example catalog_product_flat_1.
 If you take a look at the structure of this table you’ll see it has a lot of the basic product data which means that in the category product list, only one query has to be executed to this table instead of querying the multiple other tables including the attribute data.

 However, this data is aggregated from the data in the other tables; hence, once you save a product, several indexes (System > Configuration > Index Management) are refreshed to compile this product data.
 In some cases, this might be unnecessary.
 Even though you want to see all changes immediately the page load time could take a while.

-In short, whenever launching a shop, you should turn them on and use the data provided by the flat indexed instead of using full product or catalog objects.
+In short, whenever launching a shop, you should turn them on and use the data provided by the flat index instead of using the full product or catalog objects.

 You can enable the flat catalog by navigating to System > Configuration > Catalog > Frontend > Use Flat Catalog Category | Use Flat Catalog Product and set this to yes.

-If you are adding a new attribute in EAV table for catalog, remember to run re-indexing (System > Configuration > Index Management), which will refresh your flat catalog tables.
+If you are adding a new attribute in the EAV table for the catalog, remember to run re-indexing (System > Configuration > Index Management), which will refresh your flat catalog tables.